By Alon Klayman, Threat Hunting Expert at Team Axon

 User Access Administrator Manage the access control of a resource, but not to conduct changes on the resource itself Azure RBAC

-Global Administrator Provides the highest level of permissions in Azure AD, allowing the user to manage all the aspects of Azure AD, including conducting sensitive activities such as resetting the passwords of other users, add and remove roles of other users, manage applications, etc. Azure AD Role
+Global Administrator Provides the highest level of permissions in Azure AD, allowing the user to manage all the aspects of Azure AD, including conducting sensitive activities such as resetting the passwords of other users, adding and removing roles of other users, managing applications, etc. Azure AD Role

 Application Administrator Manage all the aspects of App Registrations and Enterprise Applications Azure AD Role